Sudirman (singer): Music

-He was chosen to solely perform for the closing ceremony of the Southeast Asian Games on the same year and many others such as the opening ceremony of Sepak Takraw competition, Merdeka, New Year and other national functions.
+He was chosen to solely perform for the closing ceremony of the Southeast Asian Games on the same year and many others events, such as the opening ceremony of Sepak Takraw competition, Merdeka, New Year, and other national functions.
 In most cases, he would use his own money to ensure a successful concert.

-Sudirman Arshad also had a strong fanbase in Singapore.
+Sudirman also had a strong fanbase in Singapore.
 His concert there resulted in a large turnout at the Kallang National Stadium in August 1987.
-People came from all classes, races and ages.
 Kelvin Tan Look Siew, Director of Singapore Armed Forces Music & Drama company, said, "We wanted to bring down a prominent artist from the region and Sudirman's name automatically cropped up."

-EMI London took him on to work together with Stock, Aitken & Waterman (British producer trio who took on Kylie Minogue, Jason Donovan and Rick Astley) with a song titled "Love Will Find a Way", released on the album Rising by Donovan.
-Vic Lanza, manager of WHAM (duet of George Michael and Andrew Ridgeley) pronounced Sudirman as the institution of Malaysian Music industry.
-He was brought to The Beatles famous Abbey Road Studios and recorded the album, but died soon afterwards.
+EMI London took him on to work together with the British production trio Stock Aitken Waterman with a song titled "Love Will Find a Way", released with the album Rising by Donovan.
+Vic Lanza, manager of Wham!, declared Sudirman as the "institution of Malaysian Music industry".
+He was brought to Abbey Road Studios to record the album, but died soon afterwards.